tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/7 - File Systems.md

 ##### Access Methods

 **Sequential Access**
 - The most simple access method.
 - Data is accessed in order, one record after another, like reading a cassette tape.
 - Operations:
 	- Read next - Read the next piece of data
 	- Write next - Write the next piece of data
 	- Reset - Go back to the beginning of the file.
+- You cannot jump to an arbitrary location directly

+**Direct Access**
-- Direct Access - File is fixed length logical records
+- File is fixed length logical records
+- You can jump to any record directly.
+- Operations:
-	- Read n
+	- Read n - Read nth record
-	- Write n
+	- Write n - Write to the nth record
-	- Position to n
+	- Position to n - Move the pointer to the nth record
-	- Read next
+	- Read next - Work like sequential after positioning
 	- Write next
+- This is like a CD, you can skip to any track instantly
 # Disk and Directory Structure

 # File-System Mounting